The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 Before you apply

-It takes three weeks to complete an application.
-This includes required and supplemental documents.
+It takes up to three weeks to complete an application.
+This includes all required and supplemental documents and access to a credit report.
+Failure or refusal to unfreeze/unlock your credit report will disqualify your application.

 - Provide answers in your application that match your supporting documents.
 If they don’t, we’ll reject your application.